Hull City 0-4 Arsenal: Olivier Giroud ends goal drought to book Gunners’ place in FA Cup quarter final

 Ramsey replaced the injured Gabriel after 57 minutes and Giroud doubled Arsenal’s tally 14 minutes later as he struck Theo Walcott’s pinpoint cross to fire home a stunning second, a day after the birth of his son.

 Walcott was on the score sheet six minutes later as Campbell sent a through ball across the box, the England winger coolly finishing.
 While celebrations took place, Ramsey went to his manager to complain of a niggle and he was duly replaced.

-With Arsenal now in the quarter final, their upcoming game with West Brom has now been cancelled and instead they host Quique Sanchez Flores’ men on Sunday afternoon.
+With Arsenal now in the quarter final, their game with West Brom has now been cancelled and they host Quique Sanchez Flores’ men on Sunday afternoon.